 During this time, many top European clubs had begun to notice and chase him for his signature.

-At first, it was French sides – Lille and Lyon – that showed some interest.
+At first, it was the French sides – Lille and Lyon – that showed some interest.
 They sent their scouts to watch him and also meet Patson Daka’s family for the approval of their son’s transfer.

 Among these clubs, it was Austria’s Red Bull Salzburg that became more prepared to make a move for the Zambian star.